John Mobley

+Biography

-One of 9 children to parents who divorced when he was 13, Mobley lived with his father until age 16.
+One of nine children born to parents, Lee and Vera, who divorced when he was thirteen years old, Mobley lived with his father until the age of sixteen.
 After his father suffered a stroke, Mobley moved in with his mother, who demanded he leave high school to help support his family.
 Mobley spent a year living on the street in an old car before a friend's family took him in.

-Lacking the academic credentials for a division I school, Mobley went on to play college football for Kutztown University in 1991.
-Mobley made the starting lineup as a freshman and recorded nine tackles and a sack in his first college game.
-He went on to earn an honorable mention on the All-American team as a sophomore Mobley's college career came to a sudden halt in 1993, when coach Barry Fetterman was fired as a result of an NCAA investigation into academic violations at the school.
+Lacking the academic credentials for a Division I school, Mobley went on to play college football for Kutztown University in 1991.
+Mobley made the starting lineup as a freshman and recorded nine tackles and a sack in his first college game, and earned an honorable mention on the All-American team as a sophomore.
+Mobley's college career came to a sudden halt in 1993, however, when coach Barry Fetterman was fired as a result of an NCAA investigation into academic violations at the school.
 The team's new coach, Al Leonzi, carried out his own investigation and ended up declaring Mobley ineligible for the upcoming season.

-However, Mobley managed to get his academic affairs in order and returned for the 1994 and 1995 seasons, earning first-team AP Little All-American selections as a junior and senior, and earning a rare Division II invitation to the Senior Bowl in Mobile, Alabama.
-He was drafted in the first round of the 1996 NFL Draft by the Denver Broncos, making him the highest drafted player in the history of the Pennsylvania State Athletic Conference, and just the third player from Kutztown ever to be drafted at all.
-Mobley's best season was in 1997 when he had 132 tackles and four sacks and was an All-Pro that season.
-Mobley missed most of the 1999 season because of an injury.
+Mobley subsequently resolved his academic status, and returned for the 1994 and 1995 seasons, earning first-team AP Little All-American selections as a junior and senior and a Division II invitation to the Senior Bowl in Mobile, Alabama.
+He was drafted in the first round of the 1996 NFL draft by the Denver Broncos, making him the highest drafted player in the history of the Pennsylvania State Athletic Conference, and just the third player from Kutztown ever to be drafted.

+Mobley's best season occurred in 1997.
+He had 132 tackles and four sacks and was an All-Pro that season; however, he missed most of the 1999 season because of an injury.